FredHutch/wdl-unit-tests/docs/architecture.md

 - `mocked_submissions.json`: metadata stored for when we run vcr using cached cassettes
 - `test-*.py`:  all tests that pytest runs

+Tests within all `test-*.py` files have their own documentation that lives with the test code - if you're curious what those tests do read their docstrings; if they need more docs please open an issue or PR.

 ## How code flows together

 ```mermaid